EMU OIDC CAP support is now enhanced to protect web sessions [Public Preview]

 Currently, when your enterprise uses OIDC-based SSO and if any of the enterprise members change their IP address, GitHub can validate their access to your enterprise and its resources using your IdP’s Conditional Access Policy (CAP).
 IdP CAP validations previously covered only non-interactive flows where users authenticate with a personal access token or SSH key.

 With this launch, we are now extending these validations to include all interactive web flows.
 If you already had IdP CAP turned ON previously, you will need to explicitly opt-in into extended protection for web sessions from their enterprise’s “Authentication security” settings.
-If you enable IdP CAP support after today’s public preview launch, you will get the coverage across web flows by default.
+If you enable IdP CAP support after today’s public preview launch, you will still need to opt in to get the coverage across web flows.

 When this feature is generally available, we plan to have both interactive and non-interactive flows protected by the IdP CAP validations for all customers by default and remove the additional step of requiring to opt-in.